 The Union carries its property at fair value with changes in the fair value recognised in the statement of profit or loss and other comprehensive income.
 At the end of each reporting period, the Union reviews and updates its assessment of the fair value of the property, taking into account any impairment indicators and the most recent independent valuations.

 New and revised standards that are effective for these financial statements

-Several new accounting standards and interpretations are mandatory for the 31 December 2019 reporting period.
+Several amendments to Australian Accounting Standards and interpretations are mandatory for the 31 December 2020 reporting period.
 These include: